OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 Below is described why filtering URLs is very hard at application layer.

 * It imply that the application must be able to detect, at code level, that the provided IP (**V4 + V6**) is not in official [private networks ranges](https://en.wikipedia.org/wiki/Private_network) including also `localhost` and IPv4 Link-Local addresses `169.254.0.0-169.254.255.255` (that is all not-routable IP addresses).
 Not every SDK provide a built-in feature for this kind of verification so it made this task a hard one.
 * Same remark for domain name: The company must maintains a list of all internal domain names and provide a centralized service to allow an application to verify if a provided domain name is an internal one.
-For this verification, an internal DNS resolver can be queried by the application but this internal DNS resolver must not resolve external domain name.
+For this verification, an internal DNS resolver can be queried by the application but this internal DNS resolver must not resolve external domain name (*must only resolve internal domain name*).
     * **FIXME: Not sure about my proposal here about DNS and if i'm not wrong then this point is in fact easy to check**

 ## Notes from Jakub